 Email: We can’t live and work without it.
 It’s one of the most important tools we have in our professional arsenal but we also experience email overload.

 The average person receives 123 pieces of email per day!
 Therefore, we're often forced to prioritize what we read (and respond to).

-So how do you make the cut when someone’s skimming through their email and actually be one of the emails that gets read?
-Though there’s no guarantee, there are 5 things you can do to improve the odds.
+So how do you make the cut when someone’s skimming through their email and actually be one of the emails that get read?
+Though there’s no guarantee, there are five things you can do to improve the odds.

-Even the best written email can be ignored.
-Through no fault of your own, the fact is that most people are completely swamped with managing their emails and tend to get to non-urgent matters when they can.
+Even the best-written email can be ignored.
+Through no fault of your own (unless you're making these mistakes), the fact is that most people are completely swamped with managing their emails and tend to get to non-urgent matters when they can.
 Sometimes that means your emails will get ignored until a later time (or sometimes just ignored, period).
 If you can’t follow up in some other way that’s appropriate, sending a second email asking the recipient whether they got a chance to think about or read your former email is perfectly acceptable... and some might even say, completely necessary.

 Fairygodboss is committed to improving the workplace and lives of women.